 The wastewater treatment plant improvements will be constructed on the adjacent parcel north of the existing treatment plant.
 The existing plant must remain in operation while the new plant is constructed.
 When construction is completed, the solids handling facilities on the existing site will be integrated with the new improvements, and the liquid processing facilities that are no longer needed will be demolished or repurposed.

-Major construction is anticipated to begin in fall 2018, once the required permits are obtained.
-Minor activities, such as clearing the site of vegetation, are anticipated to begin as early as the summer of 2017.
+Major construction is anticipated to begin in summer 2019, once the required permits are obtained.
+Minor activities, such as clearing the site of vegetation, will begin earlier.

-Major construction is expected to begin in the fall of 2018 and be completed in five years.
+Major construction is expected to begin in the summer of 2019 and be completed in five years.
 The overall project will consist of site preparation, major construction, testing, startup, and commissioning.

 Applicable Bay Area Air Quality Management District emission control measures will be implemented during construction to mitigate dust generation.
 The details of the emission control measures will continue to develop as the design progresses.
 Approved work hours for construction activities and best practices will be employed to reduce sound levels from construction activities as much as practical.
 Notification protocols will be established to notify the surrounding neighborhood of construction activities, times, and contact information.

 Best practices will continue to be employed by the wastewater treatment plant staff during construction to continue efficient operation of the existing odor control systems.
 The new wastewater treatment plant facilities are being designed with odor control systems that meet or exceed the efficiency of the systems currently in place and therefore future odor generation is expected to decrease compared to current conditions.

 The wastewater treatment plant construction site will be fenced where necessary to provide security and public safety.